nebbles/gitcommit/README.md

 ## Acknowledgements

-This work takes heavy influence from [another repository porting Commitizen to Python](https://github.com/Woile/commitizen).
+This work takes inspiration from [another repository porting Commitizen to Python](https://github.com/Woile/commitizen).
+This repository however uses none of the same source code and is focusing on a different approach.

 ## License